fragdochkarl/mage2docs/understanding_blank_theme.md

 And thats it: `styles-l.less` works pretty much the same - just ommiting inclusion of base lib and setting desktop scope.

-## Conclusion

-This can only be the starting point to get productive, but I hope this summary gives a better overview of the components pulled into rendering by default in Magento 2, thus helping you kickstart your first frontend.
+Obviously, this can only be the starting point to get productive, but I hope it provides an initial overview of the components pulled into rendering by default in Magento 2 blank theme, thus helping you kickstart your first frontend.

+## But what would be best practice to a new theme then?

+I don't think there is a distinct answer.
+It totally depends on the project and your personall approach.
+If you decide to use the built in framework - wich I neither recommend nor discourage you to do - then Magento has a couple of key concepts to consider:

+- If you inherit from the blank theme, the CSS library can be use instantaneously.
+- For minor adjustments first try find a corresponding variable in `magento/lib/web/css/source/lib/variables`

+### ... start off a new theme?

+By now I can imagine a couple of ways.
+Some of them would be:

+-